- Practice Areas

 It is important to keep in mind that the wrongful death statute of limitations in Colorado is two years from the date an injury occurs.
 However, if the wrongful death is the result of a vehicle accident, this statute of limitations is extended to three years.

 If you have lost somebody that you love due to the negligent or intentional actions of another individual, business, or entity in the Lakewood area, contact The O’Sullivan Law Firm as soon as possible.
 We have the resources necessary to fully investigate these claims, determine liability, and help grieving family members secure the compensation they need.
 Our compassionate attorneys are standing by to help you through this today.
-When you need a Lakewood wrongful death attorney, you can contact us online or call us at (303) 388-5304 for a free consultation.
+When you need a Lakewood wrongful death attorney, you can click here to fill out our online contact form or call us at (303) 388-5304 for a free consultation.